TriKro/rsb-content/part5-generative_product_research/concierge-test.md

 - Value Proposition

 ## Description
 In a concierge test the value proposition is delivered as a service.
 Like a hotel concierge the focus is on a highly customized customer facing service.
 For this method you need to perform the tasks manually, usually with a few customers as it is not cost efficient to scale.
 However the high customer touch allows you to get quality feedback from the targeted segment.
-Key advantage is that services can be almost instantly adjusted at a very low cost.
-Hence iterations based on insights from customer feedback are easily done.
+The key advantage is that services can be almost instantly adjusted at a very low cost.
+Hence iterations based on insights from customer feedback are easily completed.

 To conduct a successful concierge test you need to be clear about your value proposition and have it well formulated.
 As as an evolution of problem-solution interview techniques the goal is to test the solution and figure out if it matches your customer’s expectations.
 Design your value proposition as a service with the leap-of-faith assumptions in mind.
 When using the service your customers should go through the same steps as they would go through later with your product idea.